Semantic segmentation of multispectral photoacoustic images using deep learning: Discussion

-In the broader context of biomedical image analysis, several studies \cite{zlateski2018importance} suggest that the model performance can be impeded by the quality of the reference segmentation labels.
-The main problem with manual labelling is that the process is time-consuming, {requires expert knowledge}, and is error-prone.
-Although we put a lot of effort in generating a structured annotation protocol for standardised annotation and the segmentation masks were reviewed by at least one other person, many ambiguities remained.
-These were mostly caused by the imaging process, as the apparent sizes of structures might not reflect their real size.
-For example, in some images, we have found size and position mismatches between the PA and US images, which might be introduced by differences in the speed of sound across different volunteers.
-Further sources for ambiguity in the signal were a blurring of the PA signals, which can be attributed to the limited bandwidth of the US detection elements, their impulse response, as well as artefacts introduced by the reconstruction algorithm.
-These inherent ambiguities might be resolvable by multi-modal image registration \cite{ren2021feasibility} or by capturing 3D instead of 2D images to exploit the spatial context information.
-However, obtaining high-quality 3D reconstructions with handheld linear transducers is usually very time-consuming and requires the use of additional hardware \cite{holzwarth2020tattoo}.
-Furthermore, we introduced the coupling artefact tissue class in order to label areas where there was no direct contact between the probe and the tissue.
-However, these varied in appearance and were sometimes difficult to discern from valid images, leading to further ambiguities.\\
+In the broader context of biomedical image analysis, it was suggested that model performance can be hampered by the quality of the reference segmentation labels~\cite{zlateski2018importance}.
+The main problem with manual labelling is that the process is time-consuming, {requires expert knowledge}, and is error-prone. {To reduce the differences between annotations, we devised a structured annotation protocol for standardization of the labelling process and facilitated differentiation of various structures (cf. Supplemental Material 1). {A} leave-one-out cross-validation of all acquired images {did not} reveal any obvious differences between the segmentation masks of the individual volunteers drawn by different annotators.} Still, there remains ambiguity in the images, for example when delineating the apparent size {and location} of blood vessels in the PA signal{, as highlighted in an additional human annotation reliability analysis.
+Especially the slightly higher blood DSC results of the nnU-Net trained on multispectral data compared to the performance of human annotators indicate that the networks might be able to replace manual labeling - if the annotation quality is high enough.} In some images, we have found size and position mismatches between the PA and US images, which might be introduced by differences in the speed of sound across different volunteers or by a blurring of the PA signals, which can be attributed to the limited bandwidth of the US detection elements, their impulse response, as well as artefacts introduced by the reconstruction algorithm.
+These inherent ambiguities might be resolvable by multi-modal image registration~\cite{ren2021feasibility} or by capturing 3D instead of 2D images to exploit the spatial context information.
+However, obtaining high-quality 3D reconstructions with handheld linear transducers is usually very time-consuming and requires the use of additional hardware~\cite{holzwarth2020tattoo}.